The Contract

 Every spring it came.

-The email, or the meeting, or sometimes just the silence that lasted a beat too long before someone said we are planning to have you back.
+The email, or the meeting, or sometimes just the silence that lasted a beat too long before someone said, “We are planning to have you back.

 Planning to.